asigalov61/Amazing-GPT2-Piano/README.md

 ***

+## [UPDATE 03-16-2021]: Please see Optimus-VIRTUOSO repo for more capable and more streamlined implementation of the GPT2-based Music AI system.

+***

 ## NEW: Chordified_GPT2_Piano.ipynb
 ## A brand-new Chordified/Chordwise version of the original Amazing GPT2 Piano.
 Produces very nice results, especially on smaller datasets and some degree of overfitting.